Artificial intelligence tools for information retrieval, research, and teaching

 The tool Research Rabbit has been available since 2021 and underwent a major version update in October 2025, which introduced a collaboration (acquisition?) with the parallel tool Litmaps.
 Before this update, its use was entirely free; after the update, a premium version was added.
 Information from accounts created in the original version was transferred unchanged to the new one.

 The tool enables users to discover articles on a specific topic based on one or more seed papers that users save as a collection.
 The recommended number of seed papers to begin with is 5–10.
-These can be uploaded from pre-prepared sources (including BibTeX files, DOI numbers, or synchronization with Zotero) or searched directly within the tool.
+These can be uploaded from pre-prepared sources (including BibTeX files, DOI numbers, or Zotero sync) or searched directly within the tool.
 It also provides a visual display of connections between papers and between researchers.

 To get started, users must create a personal account.
-The search algorithm is based on the analysis of the articles’ citations, and it may now also include semantic analysis of titles and abstracts, as implemented in Litmaps (in the similar papers option).
+The search algorithm is based on the analysis of the articles’ citations network.

-Special Features: Synchronization with the citation management software Zotero, email alerts for new article recommendations in the collection, the ability to share collections, the addition of notes to articles, display of relevant information on patents, and additional data from the web.
-There is also the option to download or upload files compatible with citation management software.
-Some of these features existed in the original version and have not yet been updated in the new release.
-An update is expected soon.
+Special Features: Sync with the citation management software Zotero, the ability to share collections, the addition of notes to articles.
+There is also the option to download or upload files compatible with citation management software (RIS, BibTex).

 Usage Costs: Basic use is free, while a premium version offers advanced features.